rickygodoy/chirp-demo/README.md

 # Chirp Demo

-## Module 1: The Creative Storyteller (Showcasing TTS Voice Quality & Variety)
+## Module 1: The Creative Storyteller (TTS Voice Quality & Variety)

 This demo focuses on the human-like quality and personality of the TTS voices.